 Disclaimer 1: Please note, that this is the 4th chapter of the novel, so if you did not read chapters 1-3, you can find them linked here.

 A few days had passed, but the regiment still did not leave Paris.
 Originally, they were ordered to follow the front, and provide backup to the main forces when needed.
-There were rumors that they would be marched to the forest of Ardennes where in the bloodbath every single gun was appreciated Command could afford to send.
+There were rumors that they would be marched to the forest of Ardennes where in the bloodbath every single gun – Command could afford to send – was appreciated.
 But that specific order never came.
 Instead, they were assigned with the task to help the French resistance and keep Paris liberated.

 Everybody was relieved by these orders, because it meant less danger for the company, lessened the odds for them to be killed in action.
-Nonetheless the urban warfare had its dangers especially the bombings at night and both the Germans and the Allies were generous with it.
+Nonetheless the urban warfare had its dangers especially the bombings at night both the Germans and the Allies were generous with.
 However they had beds to sleep in, and a hospital where their injuries could be properly tended.

 Until the tables had been turned.
 All their worst fears seemed to become reality when the hospital near their lodgings had been bombed.
 After arriving to Paris, the Companies were lodged in a ratty hostel miraculously spared in the recent bombings – the one demolishing the hospital also bypassed the shaky building.
 It was April already, the weather started to become warmer and everyone could feel the looming end of the war in the air.